Tired of sounding like a textbook? Yeah, me too.

 Both of these sentences mean the same thing, technically, but the first one implies that the speaker experienced first-hand that the weather was cold in the morning.
 The second one is more generic in comparison – it’s just a statement about the weather.

 예쁜만큼 가격이 비싸요.

 Translation: It’s as expensive as it is pretty.

 In the second sentence, the speaker is merely stating that the object is expensive.
-It’s not clear whether it was something they’ve actually witnessed first-hand, or just something that they’ve gathered from general experience.
 The first sentence, however, suggests that the information was something the speaker found out through personal experience, from a specific incident.
 Perhaps they actually went to the shop and attempted to buy it, only to find out that it was too expensive.

 The takeaway: grammar structures containing ‘더’ are great for sharing past experiences.
 They can help spice up every day storytelling and make descriptions of events more vibrant and personal.